cyberrangecz/backend-sandbox-platform/libs/automated-problem-generation-lib/README.md

 * **port**     - randomly generated number
 * **text**     - randomly chosen sentence

-## How should variable in input file look like?
+## How should variable in the input file look like?

 ---
 ---